-At the end of the school year, the teacher should collect the evidence required by their IAGDs, upload artifacts to the data management software system, where available and appropriate, and submit it to their evaluator.
+Teachers should upload artifacts to the data management software system, if available, and submit it to their evaluator.
 Along with the evidence, teachers will complete and submit a self-assessment, which asks teachers to reflect on the SLO outcomes by responding to the following four statements:

-- 1. Describe the results and provide evidence for each IAGD. - 2.
+- 1. Describe the results and provide evidence for each indicator. - 2.
 Provide your overall assessment of whether this objective was met. - 3.
 Describe what you did that produced these results. - 4.
-Describe what you learned and how you will use that learning going forward.
+Describe what you learned and how you will use that going forward.